 Rottweilers are always black with the same brown markings on their chest, face, and paws.
 According to the American Kennel Club, the brown spots can come in three different variations: Rust, tan, and mahogany.

 German clubs have different breed standards than the AKC's.
 German Rotties tend to be a little larger and have long tails.
-In the United States, breeders still favor the docked tail, although the trend is beginning to shift towards keeping the tail intact.
+In the U.S., breeders still favor the docked tail, although the trend is beginning to shift toward keeping the tail intact.

 Thanks to their large head, Rottweilers have an impressively strong bite.
-Their jaws are stronger than German shepherds and pit bulls with a bite force of 328 pounds—that’s about half of a shark’s bite force, at 669 pounds.
+They have a bite force of 328 pounds per square inch (PSI)—that’s about half of a great white shark’s bite force, at 669 PSI.

 Just like people, every Rottweiler is different.
 It’s very important to train your dog early and diligently to ensure a gentle pet.
-These are very powerful dogs and they need to be taught when to use that power and when to stand down.
-Thankfully, the dogs are very intelligent and eager to please, so training is fairly easy compared to the training needed for more aloof breeds.
+It's a powerful breed; Rotties need to be taught when to use that power and when to stand down.
+The dogs are very intelligent and eager to please, so training is fairly easy compared to the training needed for more aloof breeds.

-Rottweilers have been bred as guard dogs, so they are known to form strong bonds with their owners.
-Often they will follow their family members from room to room.
+Rottweilers have been bred as guard dogs, so they're known to form strong bonds with their owners.
+They're so loyal, they'll often follow their family members from room to room.
 These loving dogs generally do not do well spending too much time by themselves and enjoy the company of others.
-Fiercely loyal, they have a strong guarding instinct that makes them very protective of their pack.